orouz/route-link/README.md

 ## **What does it do?**

-it maps a template `string` literal, like this one:
+it maps a `string` literal, parametrized by `:`, like this one:

 ```typescript
 const post = `/posts/:post_id` as const;
 ```

-to a `function` that returns the template `string` with the provided params:
+to a `function` like this one:

 ```typescript
 declare const link(params: { post_id: string }):string
 ```

+which is cool because it adds type-safety for using route paths and links.

 ## **Usage**